4 Ways You May Be Keeping Yourself Running On Empty

 - Numbness: This involves walking through your life with little emotion.
 You know you should feel more joy, more excitement, more love; and also more sadness, and perhaps more grief.
 You’re not sure why, but those feelings are just not quite there.

 - A feeling of being lost and alone: Surrounded by people, and yet lonely.
 Lots of places to be, and yet lost.
 Having people around doesn’t mean you feel that you belong with them.
-Knowing that you love them doesn’t mean that you can feel it.
+And knowing that you love someone doesn’t mean that you can feel it.

 - Over-taxed and joyless: So many commitments and not enough of them are to yourself.
 You’re there for everyone else’s needs, but what about your own?